Audit · Open Source

 Correlation at the type level

 request_idEvery audit row carries who, what, when, where, why, how, and the correlation id.
-Joins across audit · sys · api · across the fleet are not inferred — the schema does them.
+Joins across the three streams (Audit Trails · Syslog · API (HTTP) Access logs) and across the fleet are not inferred.
+The schema does them.
 One request_id threads everything.

 Independently verifiable